mrhenryyu/minimal-mistakes/_pages/about/interests.md

 Ever since I was young, I enjoyed being outside and playing sports.
 Even though I was absolutely terrible (in soccer), I enjoyed it, and eventually settled into individual-sports such as swimming and cross-country running.
 I enjoy these sports the most as it allows me to minimize the number of external variables to depend solely on my own skill and athleticism and focus on self-improvement.

 In high school, I ran cross country and swam at a competitive level, and eventually switched to becoming an aquatic instructor and lifeguard.
-Currently, I
+Currently, I am focused on weight-lifting and staying fit by going to the gym at least 4 times a week.

-### Economics / Markets
+## Economics / Markets
-    Love economics
-    - Freakonomics
-    - markets, finance, data analysis
-    - learning about various markets and market factors

-# My Hobbies
+In high school, the class I enjoyed the most was my IB Higher Level Economics class.
+In university, I avidly participated in my finance classes, since I was extremely passionate about the subject.

+I enjoy economics because economics is about understanding how people behave.
+How populations behave and make rational decisions can be best shown through economic data.